optimal-programs/languages/README.md

-# Strings used for the user interface
+# Translation strings used by the user interface

 Software using these strings: